WICG/view-transitions/explainer.md

 has to connect the dots between where they were, and where they are.
 In addition, it increases the user's perception of loading time as compared with a smooth loading animation.
-For these reasons, most platforms provide easy-to-use primitives to enable developers to build seamless transitions:
+For these reasons, most platforms provide easy-to-use primitives that enable developers to build seamless transitions:
 [Android](https://developer.android.com/training/transitions/start-activity),
 [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle)
 and